 This Java Framework enables developers to develop and debug Ajax applications using Java programming language.
 It is easy for developers to create complex browser applications faster with the use of Google Web Toolkit.

 A developer should follow the GWT documentation to work with Google Web Toolkit framework.

 - More coding required

 Our last pick for the top Java frameworks goes to Grails.
-It is a Groovy-based web application framework which enables developers to create web applications using Groovy programming language.
+It is a Groovy-based web application framework that enables developers to create web applications using the Groovy programming language.
 Also, it is open source under Apache 2 License project.

-Groovy is aimed to improve developers productivity and uses an object-oriented language.
+Groovy is aimed to improve developers’ productivity and uses an object-oriented language.
 It is dynamic language but still let developers use static-typing and static compilation capabilities.
 As a Java developer, you will find yourself at home as it uses similar syntax to that of Java.
-Also, the syntax is compatible with Java and can be compiled to JVM (Java Virtual Machine) bytecode.
+Groovy is one of the JVM languages and so the syntax is compatible with Java and can be compiled to JVM (Java Virtual Machine) bytecode.
 It is built on top of the Spring Boot and borrows the time-saving features of Spring Boot.

 Grails also sport a vibrant community and hence offers tons of plugins that are managed and developed by the community.
 Learn how to work with the Grails framework with Grails documentation.

 - Runtime language usage is mandatory

 Thinking to start a career in Java?
 Prepare with these top 20 Core Java Interview Questions and crack the interview in the first go.

 Conclusion – Which Java Framework Should You Choose?